warthog618/config/README.md

 APP_CONFIG_FILE="myfile.json" myapp --env.prefix=APP_
 ```

-This example, and examples of more complex usage, can be found in the examples
+This example, and examples of more complex usage, can be found in the [example](https://github.com/warthog618/config/tree/master/example) directory.
-directory.

 ## Future Work